Classical Shadows for Quantum Process Tomography on Near-term Quantum Computers: Conclusion

 \section{Conclusion}

-{In this work, we have developed classical shadows algorithms for quantum process tomography.
+In this work, we have developed classical shadows algorithms for quantum process tomography.
 We discuss the power of classical ShadowQPT in Theorem.~\ref{thm:k-qubit},~\ref{thm:overlap}.
 Interestingly, ShadowQPT can be applied to low-weight inputs and outputs at a cost in quantum measurements which scales only logarithmically with $N$.
 To realize the ShadowQPT on near term quantum devices, we study both the effects of random Pauli measurements and Clifford measurements.
 In addition, we explore different post-processing techniques.
 We further benchmark our methods and achieve good performance for unitary process, non-unitary reduced process, and overlap estimation on IonQ quantum hardware up to $n=4$ qubits.
 We find that our post-processing techniques, particularly purification, result in the ability to simultaneously compute very accurate overlaps for any state.
 Our method not only provides a theoretical foundation, but also effectively applies to NISQ quantum device.
-Additionally, we show the equivalence between the ancilla based ShadowQPT and a two-sided scheme, and find both via simulations and measurements that the ancilla scheme under multiple repetitions achieves better performance. }
+Additionally, we show the equivalence between the ancilla based ShadowQPT and a two-sided scheme, and find both via simulations and measurements that the ancilla scheme under multiple repetitions achieves better performance.

-{We additionally develop Hamiltonian learning using ShadowQPT, and discuss its scaling in Corollary~\ref{thm:ham_learn}.
-Then using numerical simulations we show that there is a logarithmic dependence on system size, as expected, and using intermediate time propagators can be advantageous for minimizing the total number of samples needed for a given error threshold. }
+We additionally develop Hamiltonian learning using ShadowQPT, and discuss its scaling in Corollary~\ref{thm:ham_learn}.
+Then using numerical simulations we show that there is a logarithmic dependence on system size, as expected, and using intermediate time propagators can be advantageous for minimizing the total number of samples needed for a given error threshold.

-For future exploration, one can consider to integrate our methods with recently developed Hamiltonian driven shadow methods~\cite{hu2021classical,hu2021hamiltoniandriven}, which could allow for more flexible choices for unitaries as well as applications to different experimental platforms.
+For future exploration, one can consider to integrate our methods with recently developed Hamiltonian driven shadow methods~\cite{hu2021classical,hu2021hamiltoniandriven} or full Clifford circuit decomposition \cite{huggins2021unbiasing}, which could allow for more flexible choices for unitaries as well as applications to different experimental platforms.
+ShadowQPT can further study the dynamics of observables and correlation functions, which is explored in a concurrent work of Ref.~\cite{kunjummen2021shadow} that also studied the use of classical shadows in QPT.
 We anticipate that ShadowQPT will be an important tool for future exploration and validation of quantum devices.

 \onecolumngrid

 \thefigure{A\arabic{figure}} \thetable{A\arabic{table}}